 Our board of trustees are our trusted leaders privileged to oversee the Long Island Alzheimer’s Foundation.
-Each of our trustees bring different experiences and expertise, but they all share a common passion for helping families impacted by Alzheimer’s disease.
+Each of our trustees bring different experiences and expertise, but they all share a common passion for helping families impacted by Alzheimer’s disease and related forms for dementia.
 Just like our employees, our board of trustees are committed to making a difference — one person, one family, one community at a time.

 Managing Partner, Genser Dubow Genser & Cona, LLP